eltoroit/LDS_Interview/interview.md

 **READER:**	Do you mean like the `<apex:detail/>` did in Visualforce pages?

+## Aura Components

 **EL TORO:** Exactly!
-This is how the markup for this component is written…
+This is how the markup for this component is written in Aura

 ```
 <force:recordView recordId="{!v.recordId}"/>